OpenMM

 Note

-There is a slight difference between the OpenMM format and the NanoVer format.
-NanoVer xml files for OpenMM simulations contain a PDB and a number of serialized objects.
-Although the serialized objects are identical to those used by OpenMM, the overall contents and structure of the files are specific to NanoVer and cannot be read by OpenMM on its own.
+XML files used by OpenMM differ from those used to run OpenMM via NanoVer.
+Although the serialized objects contained in the NanoVer OpenMM XML files are identical to those defined by OpenMM, the overall contents and structure of the files are specific to NanoVer and cannot be read by OpenMM directly.

 • Tag: <pdbx> (preferred) or <pdb> (for backward compatibility)